‘Jersey Shore’ Spoilers: Angelina’s Wedding Day Arrives Along With Some Surprises

 — Jersey Shore (@JerseyShore) May 29, 2020

 The episode titled “You Had Me At Um, Hello!” will feature a first look at Angelina’s nuptials.
-TV Guide reported in a synopsis that while Angelina felt blessed, castmates Jenni “JWoww” Farley felt cursed, and Vinny Guadagnino, violated.
+TV Guide reported in a synopsis that while Angelina felt blessed, castmates Jenni “JWoww” Farley felt cursed and Vinny Guadagnino, violated.

-Angelina stated in the series’ prior episode that she was happy that the day of her wedding had finally arrived after months of preparation.
-Also in last week’s episode, Jenni felt bad vibes from Angelina’s grandmother, who shared the same name as her granddaughter.
+Angelina stated in the series’ prior episode that she was happy her wedding day had finally arrived after months of preparation.
+Also in last week’s episode, Jenni felt bad vibes from Angelina’s grandmother, who shares the same name as her granddaughter.
 This storyline will further be fleshed out this week with surprises in store for Jenni.

-After her arrival at the rehearsal dinner for the couple, Jenni finally met the woman whom she had spoken to on the phone only once earlier and with whom she had a pleasant interaction.
+After her arrival at the rehearsal dinner for the couple, Jenni finally met the woman who she had spoken to on the phone only once earlier and with whom she had a pleasant interaction.
 During their face-to-face meeting, Grandma Angelina would not speak to Jenni and instead, stared her down.
 The interaction between these two strong women continued to be explored as Jenni explained to her roommates the strange vibes she felt as she met Angelina’s grandmother in person for the first time.

-Vinny will reportedly feel violated in this episode, but it was not explored in the above teaser for the series why he felt this way.
+Vinny will reportedly feel violated in this episode, but it was not explained in the above teaser why he felt this way.
 Vinny had been open about his unrequited feelings for Angelina over the course of Season 3.
-It is unclear as to how or if he will explore these emotions as these final episodes move forward.
+It is unclear how or if he will work through these emotions as these final episodes move forward.

 Throughout the show’s current season, the bond between Angelina and her roommates had strengthened.
-Therefore, fans were impatient to learn why Jenni, Deena Nicole Cortese, and Nicole “Snooki” Polizzi would take such a harsh view of their pal in their highly-anticipated and explosive wedding speech.
-Although it appeared during the series May 28 episode that the women did not appear to be malicious in their intent, the remarks they wished to include in their speech appeared to be more suited for a private interaction, not a formal wedding reception.
+Therefore, fans were impatient to learn why Jenni, Deena Nicole Cortese, and Nicole “Snooki” Polizzi would have such a harsh view of their pal in their highly anticipated and explosive wedding speech.
+Although it appeared during the May 28 episode that the women did not seem to be malicious in their intent, the remarks they included in their speech appeared to be more suited for a private interaction, not a formal wedding reception.